Frequently Asked Questions

 To enable bsb chart updates on a Mac system, rename the .exe file to a .zip file, then use "The Unarchiver.app", which is a free download from the App Store, which will open the chart zip archive file.

-BSB v4 (encrypted) may not work in your GIS.
-To obtain data that will work with GIS programs, such as ArcGIS, interested persons need only contact CHS to request such data.
-All requests should be e-mailed to email@example.com to ensure all requests are documented and replied to according to the CHS service standards.
+BSB v4 (encrypted) may not work in your GIS as they were designed to be used in navigation software.
+To obtain data that will work with GIS programs, such as ESRI ArcGIS, interested persons need only contact CHS to request BSB v3 data.
+All requests should be e-mailed to firstname.lastname@example.org to ensure all requests are documented and replied to according to the CHS service standards.

 - Date Modified: